Independent

 About This Dashboard

-DetentionStats.com visualizes data from U.S. Immigration and Customs Enforcement (ICE) on individuals detained in the United States.
+DetentionStats.com visualizes data from ICE on individuals detained in the United States.
 The dashboard is updated biweekly and reflects data as published in ICE's Detention Management Statistics spreadsheets.

 Key Terminology

-• Convicted / Convicted Criminal — A noncitizen who has been convicted in a court of law for a criminal offense, regardless of whether they are currently serving a sentence
+• Convicted — A noncitizen convicted in a court of law for a criminal offense

-• Pending / Pending Criminal Charges — A noncitizen with one or more criminal charges currently pending adjudication in a U.S. court
+• Pending — A noncitizen with criminal charges currently pending adjudication

-• Other Immigration Violator — A noncitizen without a known criminal conviction or pending charge, typically detained for administrative or immigration violations (e.g., unauthorized entry, visa overstay)
+• Other Immigration Violator — A noncitizen with no criminal conviction or pending charge, detained for administrative or immigration violations such as unauthorized entry or visa overstay

-• ALOS (Average Length of Stay) — The average number of days individuals remain in ICE custody during the reporting period
+• ALOS — Average Length of Stay: the mean number of days a person remains in ICE custody during a reporting period

 Timeline and Reporting Period

-• Month filters in this dashboard follow fiscal year order (Oct → Sep)
+• Month filters follow fiscal year order (Oct → Sep)

 Agencies Involved